-This is important because if you don’t feed your muscles with the right nutrients shortly after your workout, will take your body into a catabolic and braking down state and the potential to gain muscles from that workout is down to zero.
+This is important because if you don’t feed your muscles with the right nutrients shortly after your workout, will take your body into a catabolic and breaking down state and the potential to gain muscles from that workout is down to zero.

 The best meal timing is within an hour after your workout ends to give your muscles the nutrition that’s critical to their growth.
-If you don’t have time for a meal, a protein shake will also deliver the much needed protein for your muscles.
+If you don’t have time for a meal, a protein shake will also deliver the much-needed protein for your muscles.

-Stop thinking that genetics have the last word in this matter!
+Stop thinking that genetics have the last word on this matter!
 It may be harder for some, but just about everyone can build their chest muscles in relatively a short time if following these 5 best exercises.